 Countries: Russia, Ukraine, Belarus, widely spoken in former Soviet Republics

 Continents: Europe and Asia

 My reasoning: Russia is a BRIC economy so it will continue to improve as a business language in the world meaning that more will study it.
 I believe that knowing Russian is not the only important aspect for travelers.
 Knowing Russian will help in Eastern Europe, Central Asia, and even the Caucus region.
 Knowledge of the Cyrillic Alphabet and basic counting of the Russian language can be extremely helpful in eastern Europe where many of the languages have Slavic routes making them similar but not the same.
 In addition, countries such as Tajikistan use the Cyrillic alphabet.

 Quick Thoughts: Another colonial product, the Spanish language is spoken by a large number of people, and is one of the most readily usable languages in the world.
-Due to its legacy, it is spoken in 20 countries, and traces of its words can be found from North Africa to the Philippines.
+Due to its legacy, it is spoken in 20 countries, and traces of its words can be found from Latin America the Caribbean, to North Africa and the Philippines.

 Speakers: Over 400 million